Glute Pain: 8 Possible Causes (& What to Do)

 Bursitis of the ischiogluteal bursa can cause symptoms like glute pain, pain that radiates down the legs, difficulty sitting or standing, and buttock redness or swelling.

 What to do: You should rest and apply cold compresses to the affected for 15 minutes, 2 to 3 times per day.
-Bursitis can also be treated with anti-inflammatory with oral ibuprofen or diclofenac.
-The doctor can also inject corticosteroids directly into the bursa to relieve symptoms.
+Bursitis treatment can also involve anti-inflammatory medication, like oral ibuprofen or diclofenac.
+The doctor may recommend corticosteroids infections directly into the bursa to relieve symptoms.

 7. Sacroiliac joint dysfunction